 It was noticed that the Department had neither constituted Verification Team to verify the applications nor the Special Verification Teams to verify for confirmation or deletion.
 Applications were accepted based on the recommendation of Panchayats/ Municipalities, Area MLA and BDO without being verified by the Verification Team.
-In absence of Verification Team and Special Verification Teams, the selection/ verification of beneficiaries was not done in tune with the Scheme guidelines that a) The National Social Assistance Programme (NSAP) targets the destitute.
+In absence of Verification Team and Special Verification Teams, the selection/ verification of beneficiaries was not done in tune with the Scheme guidelines that resulted in payments of benefits to ineligible beneficiaries as discussed below.

+a) The National Social Assistance Programme (NSAP) targets the destitute.
 Destitute are defined as any person who has little or no regular means of subsistence from his / her own source of income or through financial support from family members or other sources.